I&O AI For Emergency Dental Calls

 Front-desk and clinical teams should not have to restart every urgent call from zero.
 The callback should begin with what the caller already reported and what path the practice allows.

-How iando.ai handles these calls
+How iando handles these calls

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.

-Answer and classify the dental concern
+Answer and classify the dental concern fast

-iando.ai identifies tooth pain, swelling, broken or knocked-out tooth, crown or filling issue, bleeding, post-op concern, pediatric concern, new-patient request, or existing-patient callback.
+iando.ai identifies tooth pain, swelling, broken or knocked-out tooth, crown or filling issue, bleeding, trauma, post-op concern, pediatric concern, new-patient request, or existing-patient callback.

 Capture the intake details staff need

-Calls iando.ai can answer, route, or recover
+Calls iando.ai can answer, escalate, or recover

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.

-Severe tooth-pain calls
+Severe tooth pain calls

 Swelling and infection-concern calls